Logarithmic Fulton--MacPherson configuration spaces: Logarithmic Fulton--MacPherson compactification

 \subsection{Modular description of $\logFM$}

 We show that the space $\logFM$ parametrises stable $n$-pointed FM grid expansions, and like $\logProd$, admits a stratification by combinatorial types.

-We prove the following: \begin{theorem} \begin{enumerate} \item The morphism $\piFM\colon \logFMfam \to \logFM$ is a flat family of stable Fulton--MacPherson grid expansions with $n$ sections $t_i$ supported on the smooth locus of the Fulton--MacPherson grid expansions. \item The boundary of $\logFM$ is stratified by combinatorial types of planted forests. \end{enumerate} \end{theorem}
+\begin{theorem} \begin{enumerate} \item The scheme $\logFM$ is a simple normal crossings compactification of $\logConf$, i.e. the boundary divisor components intersect transversely. \item The morphism $\piFM\colon \logFMfam \to \logFM$ is a logarithmically smooth, flat family of stable Fulton--MacPherson grid expansions with $n$ sections $t_i$ supported on the smooth locus of the Fulton--MacPherson grid expansions. \item The boundary of $\logFM$ is stratified by combinatorial types of planted forests. \end{enumerate} \end{theorem}

 \begin{proof}